erenkotar/predicting-game-success-tensorflow/README.md

 1) Data is scraped from [Google Play Official Website](https://play.google.com/) by using the BeautifulSoup module.
 * Find the preprocessing and explanatory data analysis steps at **1.
 Preprocess EDA.ipynb**
 2) Since there are many HTML elements, data is preprocessed and manipulated before feeding it to models.
-3) Also preprocessed data are visualised and some of the features' descriptive statistics are observed to gain insights.
+3) Also preprocessed data are visualized and some of the features' descriptive statistics are observed to gain insights.
 * Find the NLP MODEL at **2.1.
 NLP_Model.ipynb**
 4) A predictive model is created based on textual features **Name** and **Description**.
 * Find the Final Models at **2.1.
 Final Models.ipynb**
-6) Different predictive models are created in that Jupyter Notebook.
+5) Different predictive models are created in that Jupyter Notebook.